NewestUser/Java-Introduction/lectures/advanced/19-concurrency/Lecture.md

 Java also provides concurrency utilities that make the usage of `wait`, `notify` and `notifyAll` irrelevant as they can be tricky to implement correctly.
-You should prefer the high level constructs provided by `java.util.concurrent.*`;
+You should prefer the high level constructs provided by `java.util.concurrent.*` released in Java 5;

 For a code example of wait and notify you can checkout [Importance of wait(), notify() and notifyAll() methods in Java?](https://www.tutorialspoint.com/importance-of-wait-notify-and-notifyall-methods-in-java).